ManimozhiS/dashboard/README.md

 # dashboard

-download the repo
+download the repo and
-open react in vscode
+open this prj in vscode

 open another terminal side by side by clicking the split icon now type json-server --watch data.json in the new terminal